canjs/can-connect-feathers/readme.md

 export const messageConnection = superMap({
   url: feathers.socketio('messages'), // Connect the instance to your model.
+	/*
+   * If your model needs to be queried during server side rendering,
+	 * then you'll want to use REST as your transport method.
+	 *
+   * e.g. `url: feathers.rest('messages'),`
+	 */
   idProp: 'id',
   Map: Message,
   List: Message.List,